ineffectivecoder/LDAPtickler/README.md

 Fixed issue when setting UserAccountControl for machine accounts.
 Before I was just blowing away the prior setting and replacing.
 It was determined this was silly.
 Now grabbing the previous UAC setting and doing bit math to add the desired setting.
 This paves the way to do the same for user accounts.
+GSSAPI is now implemented thanks to the latest PRs to the go-ldap package.

 ## TODO
-Adding DNS records, this is a big one
+- [ ]Adding DNS records, this is a big one
-Support GSSAPI, this should allow non-priv users to add machine accounts and other options Shadow Credentials - msds-keycredentiallink
+- [x] Support GSSAPI, this should allow non-priv users to add machine accounts and other options
+- [ ]Shadow Credentials - msds-keycredentiallink